jincubator/docs/docs/pages/research/brainstorming/design.md

 }
 ```

+### Resource Management

+The Jincubator Protocol leverages an expansive locking system from [the-compact](https://github.com/jincubator/the-compact/).
+We have incorporated Mandates and Solver Payloads to allow intents to be solved on a single chain without provisioning upfront capital as arbiters can confirm mandates have been met by solvers at execution time, thus allowing solvers to use the swapper's locked funds for execution.

+#### Key Concepts

+**Resource Locks**: The fundamental building blocks of The Compact protocol, created when a depositor places tokens (either native tokens or ERC20 tokens) into The Compact.
+Each resource lock has four key properties:

+1. The **underlying token** held in the resource lock
+2. The **allocator** tasked with cosigning on claims against the resource locks
+3. The **scope** of the resource lock (either spendable on any chain or limited to a single chain)
+4. The **reset period** for forcibly exiting the lock and for emissary reassignment timelocks

+**Allocators**: Each resource lock is mediated by an allocator with primary responsibilities including:

+- Preventing double-spending by ensuring sponsors don't commit the same tokens to multiple compacts
+- Validating transfers by attesting to standard ERC6909 transfers of resource lock tokens
+- Authorizing claims by validating claims against resource locks
+- Nonce management to ensure nonces are not reused for claims

+**Arbiters**: Responsible for verifying and submitting claims by:

+- Verifying that the specified conditions of the compact have been met
+- Processing the claim by calling the appropriate function on The Compact
+- Specifying which claimants are entitled to the committed resources

 ### Cross Chain Intents

+Cross-chain intents extend the protocol's capabilities to operate across multiple blockchain networks, enabling:

+- **Multichain Resource Locks**: Tokens can be locked on one chain and claimed on another
+- **Cross-Chain Settlement**: Arbiters can process claims that involve multiple chains
+- **Unified Intent Management**: Single intent can span multiple chains with coordinated execution

 ### Portfolio Management

+The protocol supports advanced portfolio management features:

+- **Multi-Asset Intents**: Single intents can involve multiple token types
+- **Batch Operations**: Multiple intents can be processed together for efficiency
+- **Dynamic Allocation**: Resource allocation can be adjusted based on market conditions
+- **Risk Management**: Built-in mechanisms for managing exposure and risk

 ### Settlement Layer

+The settlement layer provides the infrastructure for finalizing intent execution:

+- **Atomic Settlement**: Ensures all-or-nothing execution of complex intents
+- **Cross-Chain Coordination**: Manages settlement across multiple chains
+- **Dispute Resolution**: Mechanisms for handling failed or disputed settlements
+- **Finality Guarantees**: Ensures settlement cannot be reversed once completed

 ### Advanced Topics

 ### Route Mathematics and Graph Analysis

+The protocol employs sophisticated mathematical techniques for route discovery and optimization:

+- **Graph Theory**: Modeling liquidity pools as nodes and trading pairs as edges in a directed graph
+- **Shortest Path Algorithms**: Using Dijkstra's algorithm and variants for optimal route discovery
+- **Multi-Hop Optimization**: Finding the most efficient paths through multiple trading pairs
+- **Slippage Calculation**: Precise calculation of expected slippage for different route options
+- **Liquidity Analysis**: Real-time analysis of available liquidity across different pools

 ### Solution Encoding and Contract Integration

+The protocol uses advanced encoding techniques for efficient contract integration:

+- **ABI Encoding**: Standardized encoding of function calls and parameters
+- **Calldata Optimization**: Minimizing transaction size through efficient data encoding
+- **Gas Estimation**: Accurate estimation of gas costs for different execution paths
+- **Contract Interaction**: Seamless integration with various DeFi protocols
+- **Error Handling**: Robust error handling and recovery mechanisms

 ### Data Collection and Streaming Architecture

+The system employs a sophisticated data collection and streaming architecture:

+- **Real-Time Streaming**: Continuous monitoring of blockchain state changes
+- **Data Indexing**: Comprehensive indexing of liquidity pools and trading pairs
+- **Event Processing**: Real-time processing of blockchain events and transactions
+- **Data Persistence**: Efficient storage and retrieval of historical data
+- **API Integration**: Seamless integration with various blockchain APIs and services

+## Acknowledgments

+This research and development work builds upon the contributions of many teams and individuals in the blockchain and DeFi space.
+Special thanks to:

+- **[Propellor Heads](https://www.propellerheads.xyz/)**: For their outstanding work on indexing, simulation and execution for Solvers as part of [Tycho](https://docs.propellerheads.xyz/tycho/overview) which lays the foundation for the jincubator platform
+- **[Uniswap](https://docs.uniswap.org/contracts/v4/overview)**: For their leading work on [Uniswap V4 Hook Architecture](https://docs.uniswap.org/contracts/v4/concepts/hooks) and their inspirational design of [CompactX](https://github.com/uniswap/compactx) including resource locking via [the-compact](https://github.com/uniswap/the-compact) and attestations via [EIP-712](https://eips.ethereum.org/EIPS/eip-712) signing implemented in [Tribunal](https://github.com/uniswap/tribunal)
+- **[1inch](https://1inch.io/)**: For their work on the [limit-order-protocol](https://portal.1inch.dev/documentation/contracts/limit-order-protocol/limit-order-introduction) and support in [unite-defi](https://ethglobal.com/showcase/defiunite-jincubator-g1h0p) and advice on the design of [No Liquidity Solving](/research/solving/tycho1inchNOL) which integrates Tycho Solvers with 1inch without needing to provide up front liquidity
+- **[Atrium Academy](https://atrium.academy/uniswap)**: For their Uniswap V4 Hook Incubator and the mentors Haardik and Saucepoint
+- **[eco](https://eco.com)**: Where I was fortunate enough to lead the engineering team and work on hard problems around Cross L2 Transactions and designing and building a dedicated roll up
+- **[Aaron Li](https://www.linkedin.com/in/aaronqli/)**: who has mentored and driven much of the research around cryptographic primitives, wallets, gaming and trustless bridging
+- **[The Delendum Team](https://delendum.xyz/team)**: who are leading many zero knowledge research initiatives
+- **[Ganesha Upadhyaya](https://www.linkedin.com/in/gupadhyaya/)**: For his leading work on the horizon bridge and other trustless bridging research
+- **[Rongjian Lan](https://www.linkedin.com/in/rongjianlan/)**: For his work on core protocol, specifically Harmony and the knowledge which he generously shared

+_Please note: Research is ongoing and as such some items are placeholders or work in progress_